-In a similar vein, [Halper et al. 2003a; Halper et al. 2003b] suggested applying a theory of psychology to NPR in terms of biological, social, and environmental paradigms emerging from user studies to explore the relationship between rendering style and affect.
+In a similar vein, Halper et al. [2003a; 2003b] suggested applying psychological theory to NPR in terms of biological, social, and environmental paradigms emerging from studies to explore the relationship between rendering style and affect.
 The authors assessed NPR styles by psychological measures ranging from statistical analysis of user selections to direct analysis of brain activity.
 One interesting result identified elements and patterns used in rendering styles which directly affect social perceptions such as danger, safety, strength, or weakness.
-This suggests that insights into psychological dimensions of rendering can be successfully used to select effective presentation styles in the rendering pipeline, which would encourage use of NPR systems by non-experts towards intent-driven illustration.
+This suggests that insights into psychological dimensions of rendering can be successfully used to select effective presentation styles in the rendering pipeline, encouraging the use of NPR tools by non-experts towards intent-driven illustration.